mekatronik-achmadi/archcustom/notes/generals/computer/yugioh.md

 Paths:
 - ArchLinux: /opt/edopro/
-- Android (default):
+- Android:
+	+ default:
 		+ emulated/0/EDOPro
 		+ emulated/0/Android/data/io.github.edo9300.edopro/files/
+	+ change:
+		+ sdcard/Android/data/io.github.edo9300.edopro/files/EDOPro

 **NOTE:**
 - For Android:
-	+ Keep default path in Internal Storage and use Copy Asset
+	+ Change working directory to a directory in SDCard and use Copy Internal Asset
-	+ For copy card pics on Android
+	+ copy standard card pics to actual working directory in SDCard using computer
-		+ try to copy from Computer to MicroSD, then MicroSD to EDOPro pics
-		+ add .NOMEDIA to speed up copy process
+	+ optionally also can move game installation to SDCard
 - If repositories clone failed, delete files in repositories folder to re-clone

 All Card Pics: